 We love our children with a bond that defies measurement.
 Those feelings never lessen, even as our kids become adults.
 But clear emotional boundaries are a vital part of our connection.
 Their triumphs and victories belong to them, not to us.
 Their disappointments and failures belong to them as well.
 They need our support, but they also need our perspective.

-As we enter the holiday season, many families face the next milestone: early action and early decision acceptances and rejections.
+As we enter the holiday season and the new year, many families face the next milestone: early action and early decision acceptances and rejections.
 A gigantic gravitational force called Helicopter Parenting is lurking, ready to suck moms and dads into the fray.
 If we don’t hold our ground, then our over-involvement can fill the space, pushing our children’s reactions into a corner.
 Our daughters and sons may feel triumphant, defeated, or possibly something entirely unexpected, something all their own.
 Whatever they feel, their rejections and acceptances belong to them, not to us.

 Let them react first.